ibrasec/web-deployment/README.md

 web-deployment is the final project in the Full Stack udacity nanodegree program, which is an ilustration of how i deployed my item-catalog repository into a linux machine

-# Server preparation
+## Server preparation
-i have used DigitalOcean droplet (Virtual mahcine) to host my repository here are the necessary information to access the droplet web-age:
+i have used DigitalOcean droplet (Virtual mahcine) to host my repository, here are the necessary information to access the droplet web-age:
 - IP address: 68.183.70.105
 - URL: http://itemcatalog.68.183.70.105.xip.io/
 - Linux Distr: Ubuntu-16.04 LTS

+**Note: It is recommended to access the page using the given URL instead of directly using the Public IP address, this is due to the fact that the URL is added as a verified domain to use google oauth2, wherease the public ip address is not**

-# summary of configurations made
+## summary of configurations made
-## 1 - Server security and prepartion
+## 1 - Server security and preparation
-At the very begining the server must be secured since it is going to be accessed by anyone in the world, so the below steps has been considered before moving forward
+At the very begining the server must be secured since it is going to be accessed by anyone in the world, so the below steps has been considered before moving forward:

 **1.1 Update the Server**